Jizen0x01/XeroScope/README.md

-# XeroScope - Xero Crosshair Editor
+# XeroScope - Crosshair Editor

 ## Introduction

-XeroScope is a crosshair editor tool designed to modify and update crosshairs for weapons in Xero.
+XeroScope is a crosshair editor tool designed to modify and update crosshairs for weapons in the Xero game.
 This tool provides a user-friendly interface to select weapons and update their respective crosshairs.

 ## Features